BazzaCuda/MinimalistMediaPlayerX/README.md

 `}`                     | increase saturation.
 Can be held down for rapid increase `;`                     | reset saturation to normal **Screenshots** |
-`F5`                    | save a screenshot of the current frame or the currently displayed image **Speed** |
+`F5`                    | save a screenshot of the current frame or the currently displayed image.
+The resulting image file will have the same dimensions as the `MMP` window
+**Speed** |
 `Numpad -`              | decrease playback speed.
 Can be held down for rapid decrease `\`                     | decrease playback speed.
 Can be held down for rapid decrease